Esri/geoai-retail/docs/docs/index_ck.md

 > "A foolish consistency is the hobgoblin of little minds" — Ralph Waldo Emerson (and [PEP 8!](https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds))

-GeoAI-Retail is a _starting point_ for projects, but is not absolute.
+GeoAI-Cookiecutter is a _starting point_ for projects, but is not absolute.
 If details do not work, change them in your project based on your needs, _but be consistent_.
-After all, this is how GeoAI-Retail came into existence!
+After all, this is how GeoAI-Cookiecutter came into existence!
 [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/) is an excellent template for data science work, but did not meet all the needs for marrying Geographic and Artificial Intelligence analysis workflows.
 We extended and modified this template to achieve consistency addressing our additional needs.

 Even within a project, if something does not work, simply follow the path that _does_ work, but do it with _consistency_.
 This way, for yourself and others looking at your work, your workflows and code will make sense.